AbhishekPatelAP/power_bi_weather_dashboard/README.md

 ## 🔧 Prerequisites

-To use or replicate this project, ensure you have:
+To use or replicate this project, ensure you have :

 - ✅ [Power BI Desktop](https://app.powerbi.com/groups/me/reports/1a283fdf-8bdf-47dc-9af7-0413840e76f8/7f5b1b168225399960d0?experience=power-bi)
 - ✅ An account at [WeatherAPI.com](https://www.weatherapi.com/) (free/paid)